Character page for the Killing Eve series.

 - Wicked Cultured: Stylish clothes, a fancy (if messy) Parisian apartment, an appetite for designer products and nice food, taste for classical music and able to speak several languages?
 Villanelle sure qualifies.

-- Woman Of Wealth And Taste: Her job pays her very well, judging from her designer wardrobe, gorgeous apartment, and taste for fine food.
+- Woman Of Wealth And Taste: Her job pays her very well, judging from her designer wardrobe, a gorgeous apartment, and taste for fine food.

 - Would Hurt a Child: She'll certainly drag them into her assassinations and kidnap them, at least.
 Given her psychopathy, it's unlikely she sees children any more as people than she does adults.